TrellixVulnTeam/newscrawler_84ZK/README.md

 ```
 ./manage.py test
 ```
-After the tests, destroy the test database, if not, the tests won't be working the next time.

 ## Deployment
 First of all, run the script that save all the information to the database.